tidev/appc-tasks/README.md

 ### The base task

 All tasks extend from the `BaseTask` class which defines the interface how tasks are being run.
-New tasks that extends from the `BaseTask` need to override `runTaskAction` and define their task action there.
-To  customize the behavior a task, you can also implement the `beforeTaskAction` and `afterTaskAction` methods which will automatically be called by the task's `run` method.
-Here you can do any pre- or post-processing that might be required for every a instance of that specific task.
-In addition a task instance can be assigned a `preTaskRun` and `postTaskRun` function, which is intended to further customize single instances of your task.
+New tasks that extend from the `BaseTask` need to override `runTaskAction` and define their task action there.
+To  customize the behavior of a task, you can also implement the `beforeTaskAction` and `afterTaskAction` methods which will automatically be called by the task's `run` method.
+Here you can do any pre- or post-processing that might be required for every instance of that specific task.
+In addition a task instance can be assigned a `preTaskRun` and `postTaskRun` function, which is intended to further customize a single instance of your task.

 ```javascript
 import { BaseTask } from 'appc-tasks';